JetBrains/teamcity-documentation/topics/inspections-resharper.md

 ReSharper command line tools 2018.2 or newer require .NET Framework 4.6.1 or newer.

 If you want to run ReSharper inspections using a specific ReSharper version (for example, to ensure it matches the version you have installed in Visual Studio), you can install another version of the tools and change the default version to be used on the __[Administration | Tools](installing-agent-tools.md)__ page.
-This page contains reference information about the __Inspections (.NET)__ Build Runner fields.
+This page contains reference information about the _Inspections (.NET)_ build runner's fields.

 You can also refer to the [ReSharper documentation](https://www.jetbrains.com/help/resharper/Detect_code_issues_in_a_build_using_ReSharper_and_TeamCity.html) for more details.